steharr/ms2-/README.md

 ##### **Landing Page (Main Menu)**
 * *Main Menu*
 A centered main menu block greets the user as they enter the site.
 The main menu details the control system of the game and gives a demonstration of the game in action.
-I initally thought I would implement an image to give a demonstration of the game.
+I initially thought I would implement an image to give a demonstration of the game.
 Over the course of the project this evolved to using a moving gif which showed gameplay.
 Finally, the main menu also includes a button to go to the game screen.

 ##### **Game Page**